 The most serious challenge to gender equality meaning anti-men gender bigotry is the demoralization of men.
 Men are being imprisoned for not being able to fulfill onerous financial obligations imposed on them for doing nothing more than having consensual sex.
 Men are being treated as presumptively criminal when accused of rape.
 Men are deprived of their children through family courts administered with acute anti-men gender bias.
 The demonization of persons who raise their voices about such injustices makes clear to men that their lives matter little in competition for public attention and public influence.

 Men treated as second-class citizens will not work hard.
 Men treated as second-class citizens will not fight hard.
 That is the fundamental challenge for the U.S., for Europe, and for other countries seeking to follow the current world-elite consensus.
 Financial machinations and immigration can help to offset domestic economic and demographic stagnation.
-Countries can pretend that their security is assured with the ultimate feminine weapon: nuclear bombs.
+Countries can pretend that their security is assured with the quintessential feminine weapon: nuclear bombs.
 These machinations and delusions won’t change the demoralizing reality that today in the Western world gender equality actually means anti-men gender bigotry.

 * * * * *